 To qualify for a withholding tax exemption, both of the following need to be accurate:

 - You owed no federal income taxes in the prior tax year

 - You expect to owe no federal income taxes in the current tax year

-If you aren’t sure if you’re exempt from withholding or otherwise need help managing your taxes, contact a tax professional for assistance.
+If you aren’t sure if you’re exempt from withholding or otherwise need help managing your taxes, contact a tax professional or financial advisor for assistance.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.